Sholto Douglas, 1st Baron Douglas of Kirtleside: Second World War

 As commander-in-chief of Fighter Command, Douglas was responsible for rebuilding the command's strength after the attrition of the Battle of Britain, but also for bringing it on the offensive to wrest the initiative in the air from the German Luftwaffe.
 He was therefore one of the main orchestrators of the only partially successful Circus offensive whereby large wings of fighters accompanied by bombers would take advantage of good weather to sweep over Northern France.

 Douglas was promoted to temporary air chief marshal on 1 July 1942.
 On 28 November 1942 Douglas was replaced at Fighter Command by Trafford Leigh-Mallory and was transferred to Egypt, becoming Air Officer Commanding in Chief of RAF Middle East Command in January 1943.
 In that capacity Douglas was an advocate of Operation Accolade, a planned British amphibious assault on Rhodes and the Dodecanese Islands in the Aegean Sea, and was disappointed when it was abandoned.

 Douglas returned to England in January 1944 to head Coastal Command during the invasion of Normandy and then, having been confirmed in the rank of air chief marshal on 6 June 1945, he became Commander in Chief, British Air Forces of Occupation in July 1945.
 He was advanced to Knight Grand Cross of the Order of the Bath on 1 January 1946.

 Promoted to Marshal of the Royal Air Force on 1 January 1946, Douglas became the second commander of the British Zone of Occupation in Germany in May 1946.
 He was raised to the peerage as Baron Douglas of Kirtleside, of Dornock in the County of Dumfries on 17 February 1948, sitting as a member of the Labour Party.
 Douglas retired in 1947 and became chairman of BEA in 1949, a post he retained until 1964.
 He published two volumes of autobiography, Years of Combat, covering the First World War, and Years of Command covering the Second World War.

 Douglas died in hospital in Northampton on 29 October 1969 and was buried at St Clement Danes in The Strand in London.
 He was an atheist.

 Family

 Lord Douglas of Kirtleside was married three times.
-First he married May Howard in October 1919; they were childless and divorced in 1932.
+First he married Beatrice May Hudd on 1 August 1919 at The Registry Office in Croydon, Surrey; they were childless and divorced in 1932.
 Secondly he married Joan Leslie (née Denny) in 1933; this marriage was also childless and ended in divorce in 1952.
-Thirdly he married Hazel Walker in 1955; they had one daughter, Katharine.
+Thirdly he married Hazel Walker in 1955; they had one daughter.

+Douglas' daughter Dr Katherine Campbell, a neuroscientist, wrote a biography of her father's life, Behold the Dark Gray Man, and came to the conclusion her father had experienced post-traumatic stress disorder as a result of his experiences.